-The Company is a clinical-stage, vertically-integrated, leading CellTech bio-developer dedicated to advancing and empowering innovative, transformative immune effector cell therapy and exosome technology.
-The Company also provides strategic advisory and outsourcing services to facilitate and enhance its clients' growth, development, as well as competitiveness in healthcare and CellTech industry markets.
+The Company is a clinical-stage, vertically-integrated, leading CellTech bio-developer dedicated to advancing and empowering innovative, transformative immune effector cell therapy, exosome technology, as well as COVID-19 related diagnostics and therapeutics.
+The Company also provides strategic advisory and outsourcing services to facilitate and enhance its clients' growth and development, as well as competitiveness in healthcare and CellTech industry markets.
 The Company also develops related products for sale and licensure in the United States and the Peoples Republic of China.
 In addition, the Company owns commercial real estate that houses its headquarters in Freehold, New Jersey.
-The Company did not generate any revenue from medical related consulting services segment and development services and sales of developed products segment during the first quarter of 2020.
-These unaudited consolidated financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates, among other things, the realization of assets and the satisfaction of liabilities in the normal course of business.
+The Company did not generate any revenue from medical related consulting services segment and development services and sales of developed products segment during the first half of 2020.
+These unaudited condensed consolidated financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates, among other things, the realization of assets and the satisfaction of liabilities in the normal course of business.

-As reflected in the accompanying unaudited condensed consolidated financial statements, the Company had an accumulated deficit of \$32,632,718 at March 31, 2020, and has incurred recurring net loss and negative cash flow from operating activities of \$3,270,781 and \$1,998,796 for the three months ended March 31, 2020, respectively.
-The Company has a limited operating history and its continued growth is dependent upon the continuation of providing medical consulting services to its only few clients who are related parties and generating rental revenue from its income-producing real estate property in New Jersey and performing development services for hospitals and other customers and sales of developed products to hospitals and other customers; hence generating revenues, and obtaining additional financing to fund future obligations and pay liabilities arising from normal business operations.
+As reflected in the accompanying unaudited condensed consolidated financial statements, the Company had an accumulated deficit of \$35,689,100 at June 30, 2020, and has incurred recurring net loss and negative cash flow from operating activities of \$6,327,163 and \$3,924,902 for the six months ended June 30, 2020, respectively.
+The Company has a limited operating history and its continued growth is dependent upon the re-commencing of medical consulting services which was completed in December 2019 to its only few clients who are related parties and generating rental revenue from its income-producing real estate property in New Jersey and performing development services for hospitals and other customers and sales of developed products to hospitals and other customers; hence generating revenues, and obtaining additional financing to fund future obligations and pay liabilities arising from normal business operations.
 In addition, the current cash balance cannot be projected to cover the operating expenses for the next twelve months from the release date of this report.
 These matters raise substantial doubt about the Company's ability to continue as a going concern.
 The ability of the Company to continue as a going concern is dependent on the Company's ability to raise additional capital, implement its business plan, and generate significant revenues.
 There are no assurances that the Company will be successful in its efforts to generate significant revenues, maintain sufficient cash balance or report profitable operations or to continue as a going concern.
 The Company plans on raising capital through the sale of equity to implement its business plan.
 However, there is no assurance these plans will be realized and that any additional financings will be available to the Company on satisfactory terms and conditions, if any.

-The occurrence of an uncontrollable event such as the COVID-19 pandemic is likely to negatively affect the Company's operations.
-Efforts to contain the spread of the coronavirus have intensified, including social distancing, travel bans and quarantine, and these are likely to negatively impact the Company's tenants, employees and consultants.
-These, in turn, will not only impact the Company's operations, financial condition and demand for the Company's medical related consulting services but the Company's overall ability to react timely to mitigate the impact of this event.
+The occurrence of an uncontrollable event such as the COVID-19 pandemic had negatively impact on the Company's operations.
+Some tenants have delayed on rent payment.
+Our general development operations have continued during the COVID-19 pandemic and we have not had significant disruption.
+However, we are uncertain if the COVID-19 pandemic will impact future operations at our laboratory, or our ability to collaborate with other laboratories and universities.
+In addition, we are unsure if the COVID-19 pandemic will impact future clinical trials.
 Given the dynamic nature of these circumstances, the duration of business disruption and reduced traffic, the related financial effect cannot be reasonably estimated at this time but is expected to adversely impact the Company's business for the year of 2020.